ccoutant/dwarf-locations/024-revise-operations.md

 >
 >    → <[*specified type*] A>
 >

-**NOTE FOR DISCUSSION**: Why do some operators take SLEBs or ULEBs while others take 2- or 4- byte unsigned integrals or 4- or 8- byte unsigned integrals.
-Historic?

 In section 3.4 add the following heading between operator and its description as follows: